Home Defense Handgun: When Things Go Bump In The Night

 Another item I like to see on home defense handguns are lasers.
 In my opinion, lasers have a pretty narrow band of real application, but in the home they are exceptional.
 Unless you live in a 75,000 square foot mansion, chances are any shot you will have to take will be inside 20 to 30′ max.
 A laser helps me get my gun on target quickly so I can engage the threat.
 This is critical because of the small spaces we have to deal with.
 You will not have time to get a perfect stance, perfect sight picture and long smooth press of the trigger.
 Lasers are fast and help get you into the fight quickly.
 Crimson Trace and Laser Max pretty much own this space and make great products.

 A laser helps me get my gun on target quickly so I can engage the threat.

-The last thing I encourage on home guns is low light sights.
+The last thing I encourage on home firearms is low light sights.
 These serve a very interesting dual purpose.
 First and most importantly they allow you to see and align your sights.
 The second benefit for these sights falls into the “they were not made for that…but it’s a great byproduct”.
 Night or low light sights are filled with tritium, which glows at night.
 If you have ever looked down at your sights in the dark you can easily see them glowing.
 This translates to easily seeing where your gun is at night.
 As I said, it is a fortunate byproduct.